mishahublog/BioArgo/README.md

 ![Plot single profiles](plots/singleplot.jpeg)
 This is an overview, actually you can plot single profiles also, explore the options!!
-By the way you can plot your disred cycles/profiles.
+By the way you can plot your desired cycles/profiles.

 ##Triming and filtering of data for plotting